Skip to Content

 But not all fish are meant to live in glass tanks—no matter how cool they look.
 Some exotic fish are better left in the wild or in the hands of experienced aquarists with the resources to meet their unique needs.

-Here are 10 fascinating but problematic species you’ll want to think twice about before bringing home.
+Here are some fascinating but problematic species you’ll want to think twice about before bringing home.

 1. Arapaima